ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Summary

-We have considered AutoIt functions that allow us to simulate typical keyboard and mouse actions in a window of some game application.
+We have considered AutoIt functions that allow us to simulate typical keyboard and mouse actions in some game window.
 There are two types of these functions.
-First type allows us to simulate actions in the active windows only.
+First type allows us to simulate actions in active windows only.
 Second type of functions works with both active and inactive (or minimized) windows.
 Primary drawback of the second type of functions is low reliability.
 Therefore, it is recommended to use first type of functions for development of bot applications.